 Students must previously have been admitted to the Graduate Division in a field of study when applying for admission to the Certificate in Pacific Islands Studies Program.
-A letter of application to the CPIS Graduate Chair is required to be considered for admission to the Certificate in Pacific Islands Studies program.
+A letter of application to the DPIS Graduate Chair is required to be considered for admission to the Certificate in Pacific Islands Studies program.

 Click here for a list of requirements for students admitted to the Certificate in Pacific Islands Studies program.

-Dr. Terence Wesley-Smith, Graduate Chair
+Dr. Alexander Mawyer, Graduate Chair

 Center for Pacific Islands Studies